mickaelbaron/mickaelbaron.github.io/_posts/2024-06-07-create-use-custom-xcpng-templates-ubuntu.md

 ---
-title: "Create and use custom XCP-NG templates: application to Ubuntu"
+title: "Create and use custom XCP-NG templates: a guide for Ubuntu"
 tags: [XCP-NG, Xen]
 category: technical
 description: "This post explains in detail the steps to create and to use custom XCP-NG templates with Cloud-Init"